chubbard/GroovyMail/README.md

 and the final line is showing how when the emailer instance is being shutdown you need to call stop() method to clean it up.

 The middle part is how email is actually addressed and sent.
-To initiate an email you call the `email` method to start an email.
-You must specify the email address in the to line, and the subject.
-After that you can use the optional methods to further customize your email.
-In this example `html` method is used to set body content type to html and specify the template to use to generate that body content.
-The next method `bind` to used to pass data to the template.
-You can invoke that method as many times as you want to include other data.
-Finally `send` method is used to evaluate the template and send the email to the recipient(s).
+Here is the breakdown:

+* **`email`** initiates an email you want to build.
+It requires an email address for the to line, and the subject of the Email.
+* **`html`** This method sets the content body of the message to be text/html and specifices the template to use to generate that content.
+In this case we are loading the template off the classpath.
+* **`bind`** This method is used to pass data to the template during evaulation.
+You may call this method as many times as you like to add additional data.
+It takes a name and the underlying Object.
+Templates may refer to this object using the name given.
+* **`send`** This method evaluates all templates, constructs the email, and sends it.

-## The Template
+### Template Example

 In the above example we didn't show what the template looks like.
-GroovyMail is bsed around groovy's awesome [MarkupTemplateEngine](http://groovy-lang.org/templating.html) which gives a lot of flexibility for creating content.
+GroovyMail is based around groovy's awesome [MarkupTemplateEngine](http://groovy-lang.org/templating.html) which gives a lot of flexibility for creating content.
 Here is an example:

     yieldUnescaped '<!DOCTYPE html>'
     html(lang:'en') {